yusufsumerrr/STM32-BMP388/README.md

 # STM32-BMP388

-This project is a firmware implementation for integrating the BMP388 high-precision barometric pressure sensor with an STM32 microcontroller.
+This project is a firmware implementation for integrating the BMP388 high-precision barometric pressure sensor with an STM32F302R8 Nucleo board.
 The system acquires real-time pressure and temperature data to derive accurate altitude estimations via the barometric formula.

 ![20260106_172047_1 (2)](https://github.com/user-attachments/assets/ac80d752-c297-47d5-88b4-f80e70260a22)